Louise of France: Background of the decision

-On 10 September 1770, she took the veil in a ceremony celebrated by the nuncio and attended by her entire family.
+On 10 September 1770, she took the veil in a ceremony celebrated by a nuncio and attended by her entire family.
 Louise was wearing a white satin gown and expensive diamond jewellery.
-As a nun, she took the name of Sister Thérèse of Saint-Augustine.
-The new Dauphine, Marie Antoinette of Austria (who had recently married Louise's nephew Louis-Auguste, the Dauphin), gave her the veil.
+The new Dauphine, Marie Antoinette of Austria gave her the veil.
 Louise asked that her cell be more austerely furnished than usual even for Carmelites.
 The sermon delivered at the occasion was published, uncommonly for France, highlighting the sensational nature of this event.
 Catholics all over France celebrated Louise's decision.
-She reluctantly accepted some accommodations to help her integrate into a rigorous life; for example, she was allowed to use a rope to guide herself when using the narrow stairs, which she had never done before without assistance.
+She reluctantly accepted some accommodations to help her integrate into a rigorous life.
+For example, she was allowed to use a rope to guide herself when using the narrow stairs, which she had never done before without assistance.

-Louise, like her sisters, was opposed to the future French king marrying an Austrian archduchess.
-The union had been arranged by Chief Minister Choiseul, who had exiled Jesuits.
-Although Mesdames pretended to receive Marie Antoinette kindly, they secretly undermined her wherever possible, jealous of her superior rank.
-This included Louise, who, however, did not become unpopular because of it like her sisters, protected by her religious status.

 She took her final religious vows on 11 September 1771.
 This was followed by a large public ceremony the next day, attended by around twenty bishops and the royal family.
-The black veil was given to her by another niece-in-law, Marie Joséphine of Savoy, Countess of Provence, in a very formal ceremony, bestowed upon her the black veil of the Carmelites.
+The black veil of the Carmelites was given to her by another niece-in-law, Marie Joséphine of Savoy, Countess of Provence, and bestowed upon her in a very formal ceremony.
 With her investiture, Louise chose the name Thérèse of Saint-Augustin in honor of Teresa of Ávila, a mystic and reformer of the Carmelite Order.